One‑Click Man‑in‑the‑Middle Packet Capture

 Different Networks

-If your mobile phone and computer are not on the same network, but you have physical access to the device, you can also capture packets via USB ADB.
-Ensure that the device is connected to the computer via USB ADB and has been properly authorized.
+If your phone and computer are not on the same network but you can physically access the device, you can also perform packet capture via USB ADB.
+Make sure the device is connected to the computer via USB ADB and properly authorized.

 python3 -u startmitm.py localhost

-If multiple ADB devices are connected, you need to specify the ADB serial number, which can be found in the output of the adb devices command.
+If multiple ADB devices are connected, specify the device serial number, which can be obtained from the output of adb devices.

 python3 -u startmitm.py localhost --serial bfde362

-In this case, you need to use the following combination of steps.
-First, use adb_pubkey.py or call the API yourself to install your ADB public key on the device.
-After installation, proceed with the following steps, where x.x.x.x is the IP address that can connect to port 65000 (or 127.0.0.1), modify it according to your actual situation.
+First, use adb_pubkey.py or manually call the API to install your local ADB public key onto the device.
+After installation, execute connect, where x.x.x.x is the IP address that can connect to the device’s port 65000.
+Modify it according to the actual situation.

 adb connect x.x.x.x:65000